Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt Children

-Although Ronstadt never felt the urge or any need to get married, she did want to have a family.
+Even though Ronstadt never felt the need to marry, she did want a family.

-It was the first time that Linda became a parent, although in an unorthodox manner.
+That marked the first time Linda became a parent, though in an unusual way.

-Four years later, Linda wanted to give her daughter a sibling.
+Four years later, Linda wanted to give her daughter a sibling and adopted a baby boy named Carlos Ronstadt.

 Suggested Read: Rapper Jay Critch Age, Height, Girlfriend, Net Worth